Mary Beth Powers

 Mary Beth Powers | President & CEO, CMMB

 At CMMB, Mary Beth leads a team of professionals, who deliver an annual average of $400 million worth of pharmaceuticals and medical supplies to clinics, hospitals, and ministries of health globally.
-As a 110-year-old faith-inspired organization, CMMB is also a leader in programming that strengthens local health systems and puts community members at the center of health care planning.
-Inspired by the organization’s values of love and respect for all, Mary Beth continues to strengthen CMMB’s commitment to local partnerships and the dignified delivery of care, improving sustainable health outcomes in entire communities.
+As a 110-year-old faith-inspired organization, CMMB is a leader in program development across five countries.
+Mary Beth’s direction has driven sustainable programming that strengthens local health systems and puts community members at the center of healthcare planning.
+Inspired by the organization’s commitment to Catholic Social Teaching, Mary Beth continues strengthening CMMB’s commitment to dignity, subsidiarity, and solidarity with communities facing inequities.

-Prior to 2014, Mary Beth spent the majority of her career supporting maternal and child programs and initiatives in more than 25 countries around the world.
-In experience linked to the CMMB mission, she was the Chief of the Newborn & Child Survival Campaign, a program and policy initiative of Save the Children.
-While at Save the Children, she helped launch and was the founding chair of the Frontline Health Workers Coalition which continues to advocate for support of Frontline Health Workers who serve to protect basic health needs around the world.
+Prior to 2014, Mary Beth spent most of her career supporting maternal and child programs at Save the Children, eventually becoming lead on the Newborn & Child Survival Campaign to address policy and program priorities in partnership with other leading organizations working to reduce child mortality.
+While at Save the Children, she helped launch the Frontline Health Workers Coalition as the founding chair, which continues to advocate for support of Frontline Health Workers who serve to deliver basic health care around the world.

 Recent News